 The cost information is based on verified sources (as of January 2026):

 AI agents like Claude Code or Cursor Agent run through several iterations per task.
-A single task can trigger many LLM calls – this multiplies the costs accordingly.
+A single task can trigger many LLM calls, which multiplies the cost accordingly.

 Model Comparison: Prices and Use Cases

-Not every task requires the most expensive model.
+Not every task needs the most expensive model.
 Here is the current market overview:

 | Model | Input/1M | Output/1M | Optimal Use Case |